svpv/rpmset/setcmploop.md

 A set is represented by an array of increasing integers.
 Given two sets `P` and `R`, we usually want to check that `P >= R`, or in set notation, `R ⊆ P` (Requires is a subset of Provides).
-For completeness, and for integration with a package manager, we also have to recognize other outcomes, such as `P < R`.
+For completeness, and for integration with the package manager, we also have to recognize other outcomes, such as `P < R`.
 We therefore design a three-way comparison routine which returns `1` when `P > R`, `-1` when `P < R`, and `0` when `P == R`.

 To perform comparison, we utilize a [merge algorithm]: at each step, two current elements, that of `P` and that or `R`, are compared.
-If `P < R`, `P` gets advanced; if `P > R`, `R` gets advanced (in other words, the smaller one catches up, so that the elements are traversed in order); otherwise, when `P == R`, both pointers are advanced.
+If `P < R`, `P` gets advanced; if `P > R`, `R` gets advanced (in other words, the smaller one catches up, so that the elements are matched in order); otherwise, when `P == R`, both pointers are advanced.

 [merge algorithm]: https://en.wikipedia.org/wiki/Merge_algorithm#Merging_two_lists